June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 ## Option 1: Geography Lab Computers ($20)

 The Geography Department has computer labs that may be accessed in-person when the geography building is open and via remote desktop connection 24/7.
 There is a $20 lab fee to use geography computers.
 Every student will be assigned an account to access the Geography computer labs.
-You must [pay the lab fee](http://geog-epayment.sites.olt.ubc.ca/fees/geoglab-fees/) by ... insert deadline ... or your account will be locked.
+You must [pay the lab fee](http://geog-epayment.sites.olt.ubc.ca/fees/geoglab-fees/).
 After you pay the fee, email Jose Aparicio at: labhelp@geog.ubc.ca Jose will then send you your geography lab logon credentials.

 If you need to remotely access lab computers, follow [these instructions](RemoteDesktop.pdf).